 "As a matter of fact," replied the Maharajah, "it has always been a great desire of mine to have the power to leave my body and translate my soul and sense into some other body, either man or animal.
 I would rather be able to do that than anything else."

 "Then," said the vizier, "ask the wizard to give you that power."

 Next morning Vicram Maharajah went to have his final interview with the wizard.
 And the carpenter's son went, too, in order to overhear it.

 The wizard said to the rajah, "Vicram, what gift do you choose?"

 "Oh wizard," answered the king, "Already I have plenty of wealth and power from being Rajah.
 And of long life, health, and happiness, I would rather take my chances with other men.
 But there is a power which I desire above all else."

 "Name it, oh good son of a good father," said the wizard.

-“Vicram,” answered the wizard, “your wish is fulfilled,” and he instructed the king by what means he should translate his soul into another body, and also gave him something which, being placed within his own body when he left it, would preserve it from decay until his return.
+"Vicram," answered the wizard, "your wish is fulfilled."
+He instructed the king by what means he should translate his soul into another body.
+He also gave the king something which, being placed within his own body when he left it, would preserve it from decay until his return.

 "I will transport myself into the body of a parrot and fly over the seven hedges or bayonets that surround her garden.
 I'll go to the tree in the center of it, bite off the stalks of the pomegranates and bring them home in my beak."